Nayemhasan/Dualband_wifi_enabler_RogII/README.md

 ## How to use?

+  - Make sure you are on STOCK WW A11
   - Flash the pre-release with magisk
   - Now open up the new Armoury Crate
   - Scrool down to Storm Network acceleration